 We continue to make progress growing our testing volumes and revenue beyond our historically focused effort in Florida due to our expanding field sales footprint.
-As of May 15, 2008, NeoGenomics' sales and marketing organization totaled 14 individuals, and we have received business from 26 states throughout the country.
+As of November 25, 2008, NeoGenomics' sales and marketing organization had 14 territory business managers, three regional managers, a National Director of Sales and three team members in business development and marketing, and we have received business from 30 states throughout the country.
 Recent, key hires included various territory business managers (sales representatives) in the Northeastern, Southeastern, and Western states.
-We intend to continue to add additional sales and marketing personnel throughout FY 2008.
+We expect to hire one more account manager during 2008 and to continue to scale our sales team rapidly during 2009.
 As more sales representatives are added, we believe that the base of our business outside of Florida will continue to grow and ultimately eclipse that which is generated within the state.